The Chairman of the Bored

 I’m finding it dull and uninspiring writing about what a bunch of men thought about God over the centuries, some of whom were probably misogynist and racist.

 So I’m going to boil it down to two main points.
 Or rather, the two main forms that, historically speaking, the idea of predestination takes.

 Predestination in a nutshell

-The first is the belief, articulated by St. Augustine, that some individuals are divinely predestined to reside in an eternal heaven.
-Many believe the following New Testament passage supports this view:
+The first type of predestination, articulated by St. Augustine, is that some individuals are divinely predestined to reside in an eternal heaven.
+Many believe the following New Testament passage supports this belief: